Ambagesque (from the Latin word for "tangle") is a

 video by August Halverson.

-arrangements.
-There are more photos in this article Making
+There are many more photos in the article Making

 Math Beautiful, by Alexandra McLaughlin.